r1chardj0n3s/parse/README.rst

 **Version history (in brief)**:

+- 1.1.3 type conversion is automatic based on specified field types.
+Also added "f" and "n" types.
 - 1.1.2 refactored, added compile() and limited ``from parse import *``
 - 1.1.1 documentation improvements
 - 1.1.0 implemented more of the `Format Specification Mini-Language`_